 Cotigao Wildlife sanctuary is a great day trip from Palolem.
 It’s Goa’s second largest sanctuary and home to deers, wild boars and leopards, although you would be extremely lucky to see them.

 We did see some wild boar that wanted to come and drink from the small water hole.
 They changed their minds when they saw us and ran back into the forest.

 Logistics: Cotigao is 9 kilometers south-east from Palolem.
-It is not so east to reach the sanctuary by bus and it is better to negotiate a taxi to the sanctuary with waiting time.
+It is not so easy to reach the sanctuary by bus and it is better to negotiate a taxi to the sanctuary with waiting time.
 There are some interesting hiking trails and if you are serious about getting there early you can sleep in the forest department cottages behind the reception.

 3. Dolphin cruise to honeymoon beach

-Logistics: Early morning there are several boat men waiting near the main entrance to the beach.
+Logistics: Early morning there are several boat men near the main entrance to the beach.
 They charge around 1200-1500 rupees per boat.
 We found another couple that wanted to go and shared the costs.
 Expect the trip to be around 1 – 2 hours.